JustinGuese/website-hugo-aigenticvibes/content/english/liveproducts/DocumentChat.md

   heading: "See DocumentChat in action"
   body: "Watch how DocumentChat transforms your company knowledge into an interactive, searchable assistant."

+# FAQ Section
+faq:
+  enable: true
+  heading: "DocumentChat – Frequently Asked Questions"
+  intro: "Answers to the most common questions about security, GDPR compliance, use cases and pricing."
+  items:
+    - question: "What is DocumentChat?"
+      answer: "DocumentChat is an AI assistant that understands your company documents, emails and notes.
+Instead of searching in folders and tools manually, you ask questions in natural language and get precise answers with source references."
+    - question: "Which file types does DocumentChat support?"
+      answer: "You can upload common business formats such as PDF, Word, PowerPoint, plain text files, spreadsheets and many email exports.
+If you have a special format, reach out to us and we will check support or add it for you."
+    - question: "Where is my data stored?"
+      answer: "All data for DocumentChat is stored and processed on secure servers in Germany.
+This ensures that your information remains under strict European data protection regulations."
+    - question: "Is DocumentChat GDPR compliant?"
+      answer: "Yes.
+DocumentChat is built with GDPR in mind: data is hosted in Germany, access is strictly controlled and processing is limited to the purpose of answering your questions.
+On-premise or private cloud deployments are possible for especially sensitive data."
+    - question: "Can multiple team members use the same knowledge base?"
+      answer: "Yes.
+You can create separate spaces for different teams or projects and invite team members.
+Each space has its own documents and permissions so only the right people can access the right knowledge."
+    - question: "Does DocumentChat replace existing tools like Confluence or SharePoint?"
+      answer: "No. DocumentChat complements your existing tools.
+You keep storing documents where they are today, while DocumentChat adds an intelligent search and chat layer on top so people can finally find and use the knowledge quickly."
+    - question: "Which integrations are available?"
+      answer: "DocumentChat can be connected to Microsoft Teams, Slack, WhatsApp and other channels.
+Your team can ask questions directly where they already communicate instead of switching tools."
+    - question: "How accurate are the answers?"
+      answer: "Answers are generated strictly from your own documents and are always accompanied by source snippets and links.
+This reduces hallucinations and lets you quickly verify every statement in the original file."
+    - question: "Who is DocumentChat for?"
+      answer: "DocumentChat is ideal for knowledge-intensive teams such as consulting, IT, legal, customer support, sales enablement and internal documentation teams who lose hours each week searching for information."
+    - question: "How does pricing work?"
+      answer: "We offer flexible plans depending on team size, data volume and deployment model (cloud, dedicated, or on-premise).
+Book a short call and we will recommend the plan that best fits your use case."

+# SEO Content Block
+seo_block:
+  enable: true
+  heading: "AI document chatbot for secure company knowledge in Germany"
+  body: |
+    DocumentChat is a GDPR-compliant AI document chatbot that finally makes your internal knowledge usable.
+Instead of searching through folders, email archives and Confluence pages, employees simply ask questions in natural language and receive precise answers with direct links to the original documents.

+    The platform runs on secure servers in Germany and is designed for companies that handle sensitive information – from medium-sized businesses to large enterprises.
+You can build separate knowledge bases for different teams or projects, connect existing document sources and roll out intelligent document search in a matter of days instead of months.

+    Whether you want to create an AI-powered knowledge base for customer support, internal documentation or management reports, DocumentChat combines powerful retrieval with transparent source references, so your teams can trust every answer and make decisions faster.

 # Custom Development CTA
 custom_development:
   enable: true